 Burry solid materials 5-6 inches deep and at least two hundred feet away from camp, and sources of water.

 Carry out & Dispose of wipes in Ziploc bag.
 Animals like to dig up tissue paper, and it doesn’t decompose as quick.
 Our goal is to leave no trace behind.

 Do not burn your waste or tissues.
 Tissue paper is extremely flammable and can cause forest fires.
 It’s best to dispose of waste materials properly.

 Many trails are only open to the public because of the hard work of volunteers who help maintain and protect them.
 Look for volunteer groups in your area and offer to help join them to clean up, preserve, and protect our trails.
-Some of the best trails in North America are managed by volunteer groups and wouldn’t exist without their hard work and dedication.
+Some of the best trails in North America are managed by volunteer groups and wouldn’t exist without their arduous work and dedication.

-Hiking is a zen sport for me.
+Hiking is a Zen sport for me.
 When I’m out with nature, I am one with nature.
 I’m at peace and just humbled by the experience and soaking it all in.
-It’s this zen that keeps me sane when things go south and its that zen that keeps me modest when I feel I could do something I shouldn’t.
+It’s this Zen that keeps me sane when things go south and it’s that Zen that keeps me modest when I feel I could do something I shouldn’t.

-Having the right gear, the right knowledge and proper tools to be safe, have fun, and enjoy the experience is essential to experiencing the zen of hiking.
+Having the right gear, the right knowledge, and proper tools to be safe, have fun, and enjoy the experience is essential to experiencing the Zen of hiking.
 You don’t need the best gear.
 You don’t need the lightest equipment.
 You need the essentials and desire.

-Sometimes you will step out of your comfort zone – when nature calls and your out in the wilderness it can be odd at first to have to bury your nature call, but that is part of the experience, and every hiker does this.
+Sometimes you will step out of your comfort zone – when nature calls and you’re out in the wilderness it can be odd at first to have to bury your nature call, but that is part of the experience, and every hiker does this.

 Pin it!
 Save & Share